Archive for Eat Your Vegetables

 pumpkin hummus

 It takes a lot to steer me away from sweets.
 Once in a while, something so good comes along that I can’t wait to eat it first thing in the morning.
 One such food is hummus, which I’ve gobbled down at breakfast.
 It’s so versatile.
 It can be a dip, sandwich filling, and if thinned out enough, pasta sauce or salad dressing.
-You don’t even have to stick to the original combo of chickpeas and sesame butter.
-Cashew butter is an excellent substitute: it makes everything creamy and sweet.
-(Thanks to Venturesome Vegetarian Cooking for the tip.
-Full disclosure: I’ve worked with the author before, but this book packs some of the easiest, most delicious vegan recipes ever.)
+You don’t even have to stick to the combo of chickpeas and sesame butter.
+Cashew butter is an excellent substitute: according to Venturesome Vegetarian Cooking, it makes everything creamy and sweet.
+(Full disclosure: I’ve worked with the author before, but this book packs the easiest, most delicious vegan recipes out there.)

 Since it’s fall, I made pumpkin hummus with cashew butter.
 I’ve eaten it for breakfast several times, and I hope you do too!
-The version below can be used for sweet or savory applications.
+This version can be used for sweet or savory applications.
 If you want it “sweeter,” add cinnamon.
 It will taste like pumpkin pie dip but without any added sugar.
-(Cinnamons and cashews are naturally sweet.)
-If you’re suffering for more Thanksgiving recipes, give this one a try.
+If you’re looking for more Thanksgiving recipes, give this one a try.

 Pumpkin Hummus